Gronald1980/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview
 Tappy Planner is a daily planner app that allows user to schedule their daily activities
 ### Features
-The ability to log in
+The ability to log in,
-Allow users to create and delete tasks
+Allow users to create and delete tasks,
 A default daily 'weather' feed which can be customized by the user
 ### Technologies
 React